In this article...

 If the father was not added to the birth certificate when the child was born by mutual agreement of the parents, the first step in getting the father added to the birth certificate is to establish paternity.

 How to Establish Paternity When the Mother Objects

 Establishing paternity is the first step to obtaining parental rights concerning a child born out of wedlock.
 The father can do this when the mother refuses to voluntarily establish paternity by filing a petition to establish paternity with the appropriate court.

 The court will hold a hearing at which each parent will provide evidence in favor of or against the petitioner being the biological father.
 This typically takes the form of DNA testing.
 If a DNA test indicates a high likelihood that the petitioner is the biological father, the court will enter an order establishing paternity.

 To learn more about paternity proceedings, check out our article: Illinois Paternity Law Explained.

-Once paternity is established, the father will be required to pay child support and can initiate court proceedings to adjudicate parenting time and responsibility.
+Once paternity is established, the father must pay child support.
+He can initiate court proceedings to adjudicate parenting time and responsibility.
 The father can also use the court order establishing paternity to add his name to the child’s birth certificate.

 For more on this, check out our article: How to Correct a Birth Certificate in Illinois.